 - mixing bowl and whisk (for mushroom marinade)

-- outdoor grill or indoor grill and tongs (to cook mushrooms)
+- outdoor or indoor grill and tongs (if grilling the mushrooms)

-- mandoline slicer (for the thinly sliced cucumbers)
+- mandoline slicer (for the thinnest cucumber slices ever)

 - salad bowls